EdwinBostonIII/Alara-Group/WEBSITE-GUIDE.md

 ### Form Not Submitting

-1. Check the Formspree form ID is correct
+1. Check that the Formspree Form ID is correct
 2. Verify required fields have the `required` attribute
-3. Check browser console for errors (F12 > Console)
+3. Check for errors in the browser console (press F12, then click Console)
 4. Test with a simple submission

 ### Images Not Loading

-1. Verify the file path is correct (case sensitive)
+1. Verify the file path is correct (paths are case sensitive)
-2. Check the file exists in the specified location
+2. Check that the file exists in the specified location
-3. Ensure file extension matches exactly
+3. Ensure the file extension matches exactly

 ---